MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-user.md

 ---
 # Personalise Your Workspace

 You can personalise your workspace to suit your work and preferences.
 Change pages so that they display only the information you need, where you need it.
-The personalisation changes will only affect what *you* see, not what other users see.
+Personalisation affects only your workspace.
+It doesn't change how others work.

 You can personalise all types of pages, including the Role Centre page.
-For more information about Role Centres, see [Role Centre](ui-change-basic-settings.md#role-center).
+To learn more about Role Centres, go to [Role Centre](ui-change-basic-settings.md#role-center).

 [!INCLUDE [about-ui-learn](includes/about-ui-learn.md)]

 You can make various changes, such as move or hide fields, columns, actions, and entire parts, and add new fields.
 Most personalisation must be done by first activating the **Personalising** banner.
 You can make simple adjustments, such as the column width, immediately on any list.

 > [!NOTE]
-> Administrators can perform the same layout changes as users can by customising the workspace for a profile that multiple users are assigned.
-For more information, see [Customise Pages for Roles](ui-personalization-manage.md)<br /><br />
+> Administrators can make the same layout changes as users by customising the workspace for a profile that multiple users are assigned.
+To learn more about pages for Roles, go to [Customise Pages for Roles](ui-personalization-manage.md)<br /><br />
 Administrators can also override or disable users' personalisation, and they can define which features are even available for users to see in all or specific companies.
 For more information, see [Customising Business Central](ui-customizing-overview.md).

-## Video Overview
+## Video

 The following video shows some of the ways in which you can personalise your Role Centre.

 > [!Video https://www.microsoft.com/en-us/videoplayer/embed/RE4ArUB?rel=0]